percona/pmm/docs/install-pmm/install-pmm-server/baremetal/docker/run_with_data_container.md

     perconalab/pmm-server:3.0.0-rc
     ```

 3. Change the password for the default `admin` user.
 This command is only compatible with PMM 2.27.0 and later.
-If you are using an earlier version of PMM, upgrade to a supported version before running this command.
+If you are using an earlier version of PMM, upgrade to a supported version before running this command:

     ```sh
     docker exec -t pmm-server change-admin-password <new_password>